Business Insurance Coverage

 If you find yourself in a situation where a client makes a malpractice claim against you, make sure to inform your carrier immediately.
 If you handle the claim on your own, the insurance company may refuse to pay for your legal fees or for your settlement.
 Make sure that you follow the proper insurance claim process.

-It is important to be aware of the risks that you are undertaking by not having legal malpractice insurance.
-You may think your company will never face lawsuits, but life can take some unexpected turns and lawsuits happen without warning.
+It’s important to be aware of the risks that you are undertaking by not having legal malpractice insurance.
+You may think your company will never face lawsuits, but life can take some unexpected turns, and lawsuits can happen without warning.

 Legal malpractice insurance is a type of liability insurance that helps protect against the consequences of negligent or erroneous work.
-It is a normal human tendency to make mistakes and also to look out for yourself in case of such scenarios.
+It’s a normal human tendency to make mistakes and therefore it’s a sensible idea to look out for yourself in case of such eventualities.

 If this sounds like something you would want for your business or if you need more information on why it’s so crucial to have legal malpractice insurance for your profession, find an agent today and ask them about our affordable options!

 How can I find A legal malpractice Insurance agent?